 How VAT fraud works

 The aim of the fraud is to collect VAT from the state budget without complying with the obligation to pay it, usually at another stage of the supply chain.
-So-called Carousel frauds have different schemes of operation, but their aim is to reclaim more VAT from the State budget than to remit VAT to the State.
-They use white horses, foreign companies and cross-border transactions, a combination of input VAT deduction and exempt supply at the output, fictitious transactions and invoices, significantly inflated prices and the inclusion of a genuine and honest company in the carousel.
+So-called.
+Carousel frauds have different schemes of operation, but their aim is to reclaim more VAT from the state budget than to pay it back to the state.
+They use ‘white horses’, foreign companies and cross-border transactions, a combination of input VAT deduction and exempt output supply, fictitious transactions and invoices, significantly inflated prices and the inclusion of a genuine and honest company in the carousel.

 Risks of VAT fraud